In to kill a mockingbird who is aunt alexandra?Asked by: Domenico Sauer PhD

 Alexandra Finch Hancock, otherwise known as Aunt Alexandra, is the formidable matriarch of the Finch family.
 She is the sister of

-Simply so, Who is Aunt Alexandra and what does she think of Scout?.
 Aunt Alexandra thinks that Scout is dull because she hasn't had a woman's influence in her life.
 Scout knows nothing of the way a lady should act in society.
 She disapproves of the way Scout acts and the things she says.
 Aunt Alexandra thinks she is dull because of the ways she passes her time.

-Moreover, How is Aunt Alexandra described in Chapter 13?
+How is Aunt Alexandra described in Chapter 13?

 In chapter 13, Aunt Alexandra arrives at the Finch household and explains to Scout that she will be living with them for a while in order to provide her with a proper feminine influence.
 Scout describes Aunt Alexandra as a solid looking woman, who wears clothes that pinch her waist and lift her bosom.